pgroonga/pgroonga.github.io/reference/parameters/query-log-path.md

 `pgroonga.query_log_path` parameter controls the path of query log.

-This parameter is meaningless when you don't use [`pgroonga.command` function](../functions/pgroonga-command.html).
-Because query can be executed only via `pgroonga.command` function.
+This parameter is meaningless when you don't use [`pgroonga_command` function](../functions/pgroonga-command.html).
+Because query can be executed only via `pgroonga_command` function.

 If you specify relative path, the path is resolved from `$PGDATA`.